Sexual Assault Response Team (SART)

 Children who are victims of sexual assault have a complex and highly unique set of needs.
 The Sexual Assault Response Team (SART) was created out of a recognition that these patients are best served at a pediatric focused facility that is well-equipped to meet the emotional and physical needs of children.

-Since its inception in 2009, SART has provided care for more than 1,000 pediatric patients from infancy to adolescence, with our youngest patient being just 4 weeks of age.
+Since its inception in 2009, SART has provided care for more than 1,000 pediatric patients from infancy to adolescence.
 The team evaluates approximately 100 children a year.
 Although the majority of our patient population resides in Philadelphia and its surrounding suburbs, our team has provided care for patients from other states in the U.S.

 A specially trained team

-When a child enters Children’s Hospital of Philadelphia’s Emergency Department (ED) as a victim or suspected victim of sexual assault, they are met by a compassionate, experienced team of specialists.
+When a child enters a Children’s Hospital of Philadelphia’s Emergency Department (ED) as a victim or suspected victim of sexual assault, they are met by a compassionate, experienced team of specialists.
 The SART team, which provides services at both of CHOP’s campuses in Philadelphia and King of Prussia, includes ED nurses, advanced practice providers, child life specialists, social workers, pediatric emergency medicine and trauma physicians, child abuse pediatrics physicians and special immunology providers.

 This expert team is specially trained to care for the complex physical, emotional and psychological needs of these vulnerable children, and works together to streamline the clinical, behavioral, child protection and legal care.

 Evaluation typically includes a medical history, a complete physical examination with photo documentation, forensic evidence collection, pregnancy and STI screening, and prophylaxis for sexually transmitted infections.
-Depending upon the circumstances, the Department of Human Services and police reports are filed.
+Depending upon the circumstances, Child Protective Services and police reports are filed.